incrediblecrab/apple-os-documentation/documentation/VisionKit.md

 - **VNDocumentCameraScan** - A single document scanned in the document camera.

 ### Structures
 - **CameraRegionView** - CameraRegionView displays a view of a stabilized region of interest within a user's view, and then provide Passthrough camera feed for the selected region.
 It also allows additional post-processing of the passthrough camera frames.
 Example of such region of interest could be documents, a user manual, gauges or displays.
-(Beta)

 ---

 *Source: [Apple Developer Documentation](https://developer.apple.com/documentation/VisionKit)*